Skip to main content

 We can see the same checks but this time with the CAPABLE column set to true:

-K8S.NODE K8S.NAMESPACE K8S.PODNAME K8S.CONTAINERNAME COMM PID TID UID GID CAPABLE AUDIT CAP SYSCALL
+K8S.NODE K8S.NAMESPACE K8S.PODNAME K8S.CONTAINERNAME COMM PID TID CAPABLE AUDIT CAP SYSCALL

 ^C